rebeccaebarnes/DSND-Project-3/README.md

 # Identify Customer Segments with Arvato
 This project was completed as part of the course requirements of Udacity's [Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) certification.
+If you find it helpful and want to reference it later, please consider forking the repo rather than cloning.

 ## Overview
 The project used a proprietary data set of German population data and customer data from a mail-order company to be able to identify under- and overrepresentation of customer segments between the two populations.